Sri Lanka - North to South Photo Tour - full itinerary

 Negombo — Anuradhapura — Mihintale

-In the afternoon, after our arrival visit Mihintale, a remarkable religious site for Sri Lankans, as it marks the birth of Buddhism in Sri Lanka.
+After checking into our lakeside hotel, we visit Mihintale, a remarkable religious site for Sri Lankans that marks the birth of Buddhism in Sri Lanka.
 This is believed to be the meeting place where Mahinda Thero from India met with King Devanampiyatissa and preached the doctrine of Buddhism.
-It is also said to have occurred on a Poson (June) Full moon poya day.
+It is also said to have occurred on a Poson (June) full moon poya day.
 Mihintale literally translates into “Plateau of Mihindu.”

-The great stairway leading up to the rock is absolutely picturesque, shaded by queues of frangipani trees and their blossoms adorning the path.
-After the interesting climb up the stairs, take some time to photograph the ancient stupas, the resident monks and enjoy the breath-taking bird’s eye view of the skies above and the greenish platoons below.
+The great stairway leading up to the rock is picturesque, shaded by frangipani trees, their blossoms adorning the path.
+After the interesting climb up the stairs, we take some time to photograph the ancient stupas, the resident monks, and temple musicians, all whilst enjoying the breath-taking bird’s-eye view of the skies above and the greenish platoons below.
 Afterwards we return to the hotel for a well-earned rest.

 Day 4: